pleasure to meet you.

 I was featured in a Toyota commercial discussing my work with the Ella Mae Foundation, a not for profit founded to provide practical support, guidance and services to victims of domestic violence.
 Investigation Discovery provides valued support and partnership.

 In July 2017, I linked up with the Allstate Foundation's "Purple Purse" to produce web videos explaining financial abuse and the importance of financial freedom for women.

-A graduate of Hampton University (B.A. in Communications) and Loyola University Chicago (M.A. in Social Justice), I'm passionate about women’s issues, healing, empowerment, and economic justice.
+A graduate of Hampton University (B.A. in Communications) and Loyola University Chicago (M.A. in Social Justice), I'm passionate about gender violence, women’s issues, healing, empowerment, and economic justice.